GSA/modernization/pages/report/06-appendix-a.md

 United States' national security interests, foreign relations, economy, or to the public confidence, civil liberties, or public health and safety of the American people.
-This definition is codified in OMB Memorandum M-17-09, *Management of Federal High Value Assets*.
+This definition is codified in OMB Memorandum M-17-09, [*Management of Federal High Value Assets*][M-17-09].
 As such, the protection of HVAs should be among the highest priority cybersecurity activities for Federal agencies.

 ## Foundational Capabilities